AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/interfaces/types/index.md

 title: Product interface implementations
 ---

-Magento provides multiple product types, and most of these product types have specialized attributes that are not defined in the `ProductInterface`.
+Adobe Commerce and Magento Open Source provides multiple product types, and most of these product types have specialized attributes that are not defined in the `ProductInterface`.

 Product type | Implements | Has product-specific attributes?
 --- | --- | ---